utah-explainability-fall22/utah-explainability-fall22.github.io/index.md

 For both assignments and the project, you should cite all sources that you refer to.
 This includes personal communication, books, papers, websites, etc. Doing so reflects academic integrity.

+### No double dipping projects across multiple classes

+You can not submit the same project to this class and another class that you may be taking at the same time.
+If you are doing related projects in two different classes, there may be some overlap (e.g. in code libraries, etc.), but they should not be identical.
+A project that is found to be double-submitted will receive zero credit.
+If you have questions about this policy, please contact the instructor.

 ## Diversity